Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 For the Sun, which is a moderate rotator, ($\Omega_\ast\approx 2\cdot8\times 10^{-6}rad/sec$), $\gamma\approx 1\cdot 8$, and (26a) gives\footnote{If $\lp\displaystyle\frac{\gamma}{3}\rp << 1$, (26a) leads to .}

 \beq\tag{26c} \hat{r}\approx \cdot 49 \tilde{r}\approx \cdot 87 r_\ast. \eq

 So, the critical point (26a) for the Sun, upon including the azimuthal flow in the solar wind, occurs lower in the corona than the critical point in Parker's hydrodynamic model \cite{Par}\footnote{A similar situation is found to prevail for superradial coronal flows like those near coronal holes (Parker \cite{Par4}).}, and in effect, signifies the conversion of rotational energy of the star into streaming energy of the stellar wind.
-Further, this leads to enhancement of the mass-loss rate due to higher density in the lower corona.
 This shift in the critical point becomes even larger for strong rotators, for which, $\tilde{r}<r_\ast$.
 As a consequence of this, the stellar wind also experiences a stronger \textit{afterburner} action in the corona and turns out to be tenuous and fast (Section 2).
 Besides, unlike the critical point in Parker's hydrodynamic model which lies at different heights above the stellar surface in different stellar wind environments (like above solar polar caps and solar streamers), the critical point $r\approx\tilde{r}$ for a strong rotator seems to be at a fixed location for a given star.

 (ii) {\bf The Analytical Solution and Asymptotic Results}\\

 The solution of equation (25), upon imposing the flow smoothness condition (26a), is

 \beq\tag{27a} \frac{v_r^2}{a^2}- \log \lp\frac{v_r^2}{a^2}\rp=4\log\lp\frac{r}{\hat{r}}\rp+4\frac{r_\ast}{r}+\frac{\Omega_\ast^2r^2}{a^2}-\lp 4\frac{\hat{r}_\ast}{\hat{r}}+\frac{\Omega_\ast^2\hat{r}^2}{a^2}-1\rp \eq